unraid/docs/docs/unraid-os/manual/troubleshooting.md

 ### Backing Up Boot Drive

-Since the Unraid boot dtive contains all user specific settings in the 'config' folder You should ideally always make a backup of the Unraid boot drive any time you make any significant configuration changes.
+Since the Unraid boot drive contains all user specific settings in the 'config' folder You should ideally always make a backup of the Unraid boot drive any time you make any significant configuration changes.